 What is a Child Theme?
 Well, Child Theme is a theme that inherits all functionality from a normal WordPress theme(you can call it a parent theme) and works like any other theme.

 Why do I need a Child theme?
 You can customize your WordPress theme to improve or change the theme’s functionality or add any visual customization by adding some codes on the theme’s file.
 But, when you update the theme, you will lose all the customization you made.

 If you make the customization on a Child theme, you will not lose anything when you will update the parent theme.
 The Child Theme will Inherit all the functionality from the parent theme.

 How to create a WordPress Child Theme?

-You can create a Child Theme manually by creating folder & some theme core files on the theme directory on the File Manager of your cPanel.
+You can create a Child Theme manually by creating a folder & some theme core files on the theme directory on the File Manager of your cPanel.
 This is time-consuming and hectic (as per my view).

 So I will explain here the easiest and fastest process to create a WordPress Child Theme.
 Also, you can check the manual process by visiting this link.

 You need to install a plugin named Child Theme Configurator.
 The best part of this plugin is that after creating the Child Theme you can delete the plugin.
 It will not cause any issue if you delete this plugin.
 Follow the steps below to create a WordPress Child Theme smoothly.